lyskh/lyskheablogs/content/posts/my-first-post.md

 *"Now I know what to name her."*

-And on January 21, 2003, a beautiful infant came into the world.
+And on a sunny morning, a beautiful infant came into the world.

 *"Her name is Allysa Khae."*